aws/aws-sdk-js-v3/clients/client-security-ir/README.md

 AWS SDK for JavaScript SecurityIR Client for Node.js, Browser and React Native.

-<p>This guide provides documents the action and response elements for customer use of the service.</p>
+<p>This guide documents the action and response elements for use of the service.</p>

 ## Installing